 It’s different from traditional business models.

-And as we said, if you don’t understand what the customer actually wants and needs, and apply that at each stage of the e-Commerce planning process, then you’re clearly not an e-Commerce expert.
+As we said, if you don’t understand what the customer actually wants and needs, and apply that at each stage of the e-Commerce planning process, then you’re clearly not an e-Commerce expert.

 E-Commerce experts make things happen

-Never underestimate the value of people who can get shit done.
+Never underestimate the value of people who get shit done.
 The real nuts and bolts of selling online are actions, actions and more actions.

 Spotting a “fake” e-Commerce expert